The culinary delights and treats of the Colombian Pacific Coast

 Its coasts and bays favor the creation of a large variety of fish and shellfish dishes that, among other things, are the foundation of the Afro-Colombian diet.
 Here is a small review of this unknown and surprising gastronomy.

-Due to its geographic location, including the sub-regions of the Serranía del Baudó, the Atrato River Valley, the San Juan River Valley, and the Pacific Coastal Plains, this region prepares a large variety of fish and seafood dishes.
-But what really characterizes the cuisine of this area is its special emphasis on seasoning.
-In fact, it is very common to see orchards with various aromatic herbs and vegetable plants on the terraces, gardens, and balconies of the houses, which fabulously add to their meals or side dishes.
+Due to its geographical location, which includes the subregions of the Serranía del Baudó, the Atrato River Valley, the San Juan River Valley, and the Pacific Coastal Plain, it features a wide variety of fish and seafood-based dishes.
+However, what truly characterizes the kitchens of this area is their special emphasis on seasonings.

-On the other hand, the flavor of drinks is heightened with natural ingredients, such as cinnamon, sweet cloves, nutmeg, and borojó.
-Some of their most famous drinks are tomaseca, viche, arrechón, and tumbacatre.
+On the other hand, their drinks are enriched in flavor with natural ingredients such as cinnamon, cloves, nutmeg, and borojó.
+Among the most famous are tomaseca, viche, arrechón, and tumbacatre.
+There are also exotic juices like chontaduro, from which a delicious chicha is also made, as well as almirajó and borojó, among others.